epsy/clize/docs/reference.rst

 Specifying a value converter ............................

-A function or callable decorated with `parser.value_converter` passed as annotation will be used during parsing to convert the value from the string found in `sys.argv` into a value suitable for the annotated function.
+A function or callable decorated with `.parser.value_converter` passed as annotation will be used during parsing to convert the value from the string found in `sys.argv` into a value suitable for the annotated function.